ao222/branching-out/Reports/rough-draft-report-1.md

 AdaBoost Regressor|0.0017|0.0|0.0019|-0.1044|0.0019|1.8322|0.138
 Passive Aggressive Regressor|0.0018|0.0|0.0026|-1.0549|0.0025|1.0|0.026

-The leaderboard shows several gradient boosting decision tree regression algorithms (CatBoost Regressor, Light Gradient Boosting, and Gradient Boosting Regressor) as reudcing the RMSE the most and increasing R^2 the most.
-I will select one of these methods, perhaps CatBoost or Light Gradient Boosting for further exploration.
-Also competing with gradient boosting for the top spot is randomn forest algorithms (Extra Trees Regressor, Random Forest Regressor).
+The leaderboard shows several gradient boosting decision tree regression algorithms (CatBoost Regressor, Light Gradient Boosting, and Gradient Boosting Regressor) as reducing the RMSE the most and increasing R^2 the most.
+I will select CatBoost for further exploration.
+Also competing with gradient boosting for the top spot are random forest algorithms (Extra Trees Regressor, Random Forest Regressor).
 I will choose one of these methods to explore further.
-Therefore we will pit bagging (random forests) and boosting against each other using two different ensemble learning algorithms.
-Our third chosen method will be K Neighbors Regressor which has the next highest RMSE compared to the bagging and boosting algorithms.
+Therefore, we will pit bagging (random forests) and boosting against each other using two different ensemble learning algorithms.
+My third chosen method will be the K-Neighbors Regressor, which has the next highest RMSE compared to the bagging and boosting algorithms.

 ## Tentative schedule and task distribution
-**(1 point): Task distribution among the members.
-Tentative start and end date of each task. .66 PAGES 185 Words**
 * Visualizations
     *  Per Capita Homeless Count top ten